-It was reported that the effects by high concentration of fluoride such as dental fluorosis and skeletal fluorosis were also observed inside Sana'a Basin.
-The concentration of fluoride in 28 of 202 wells (14%) exceeds the maximum permissible limit, that is, 1.5 mg/l and these are observed in the southeastern, western and north part of the Basin.
-67 wells (33%) are in concentration of fluoride between 0.5 and 1.5 mg/l.
-The causes of contamination is unknown such as if it originates from natural source or originates from infiltration of contaminated water and so on and only information available is that most of samples analyzed are located in an area of distribution of volcanic rocks.
-However it is only a rough figure concerning contamination by fluoride.
-Since the people who live in the high fluoride concentration area, have limited choice of water source for drinking purpose, the measures should be taken by the governmental body.
+It was reported that the effects by high concentration of fluoride, such as dental fluorosis and skeletal fluorosis, were also observed inside Sana'a Basin.
+In total, 202 samples were analyzed in the previous studies.
+The concentration of fluoride in 28 of 202 wells (14%) exceeds the maximum permissible limit, that is, 1.5 mg/l; these were observed in the southeastern, western and north part of the Basin.
+67 wells (33%) have a concentration of fluoride between 0.5 and 1.5 mg/l.
+The causes of contamination is unknown (i.e. if it originates from a natural source, or from an infiltration of contaminated water, etc.); the only information available, is that most of samples analyzed are located in an area of distribution of volcanic rocks.
+However, it is only a rough figure concerning contamination by fluoride, and since the people who live in the high fluoride concentration area have a limited choice of water source for drinking purposes, measures should be taken by the governmental body.

-As for the contamination of limited groundwater resources, the followings should be also taken into consideration
+For these approaches, the followings should be taken into consideration

-- improvement of sewage network system shall be considered in order to meet the increasing population in the urban area in conformity with city development plans - enforcement of regulation for construction of wastewater treatment facilities for industries, petrol stations, car service shops, medical units and so - increasing awareness of farmers through education of effective farming technique - enforcement of regulation for use of internationally prohibited pesticides and fertilizers, and increasing awareness of farmers for the health and environmental dangers on utilization of such pesticides and fertilizers
+- improvement of a sewage network system shall be considered, in order to meet the increasing population in the urban area, in conformity with city development plans - enforcement of regulation for the construction of wastewater treatment facilities for industries, petrol stations, car service shops, medical units, etc. - increasing the awareness of farmers via education of effective farming technique - enforcement of the regulation of internationally prohibited pesticides and fertilizers, and heightening awareness among farmers regarding the health and environmental dangers related to utilization of such pesticides and fertilizers